-- Provided leadership, complex legal counsel, and business advice in connection with the establishment of the University’s new College of Medicine, including negotiation of the purchase and gift of private land for the new campus.
+- Provided leadership, complex legal counsel, and business advice in connection with the establishment of the University of Central Florida’s new College of Medicine, including negotiation of the purchase and gift of private land for the new campus.

-- Mobilized the university’s discounted purchase of Sanford Burnham research facility from Orange County, financed by the County over 30 years at 0% interest.
+- Mobilized the University of Central Florida’s discounted purchase of Sanford Burnham research facility from Orange County, financed by the County over 30 years at 0% interest.

 - Spearheaded a $178 million university-based continuing care retirement community, whose affiliation with all university colleges creates unique education, research, and service opportunities for students and faculty and unparalleled life-long learning experiences for residents.